quicwg/multipath/draft-ietf-quic-multipath.md

 PATH_STATUS Frames contain the following fields:

-Sender's Destination Connection ID Sequence Number:
+Destination Connection ID Sequence Number:
-: The sequence number of the Destination Connection ID used by the sender of this frame to send packets over the path the status update corresponds to.
+: The sequence number of the Destination Connection ID used by the receiver of this frame to send packets over the path the status update corresponds to.

 Path Status sequence number: